vivekanandan-ks/ksv-nix-workflow/README.md

      nix develop
      ```
    - This command reads the configuration from `flake.nix` to set up the environment automatically💪
    - That's it.
-U can now confidently say "It works on my machine"😁😁
+U can now confidently say "It works on my machine"😁😁.
+Not a joke.😏

 ## Usage